Terror in New York City: Plot

 Ned and Joe's only hope is an underwater rescue, but without Thunderbird 2 the Tracys have no way of airlifting Thunderbird 4 to New York.
-Virgil proposes that the Sentinel transport the submersible by sea, and Jeff dispatches aquanaut Gordon (voiced by David Graham) to rendezvous with the Navy.
+Virgil proposes that the Sentinel transport the submersible by sea, and Jeff dispatches aquanaut Gordon to rendezvous with the Navy.
 Meanwhile, Scott flies out in Thunderbird 1 to help the authorities monitor Ned and Joe.
 A borehole is drilled into the cavern to supply the men with emergency underwater breathing equipment.

 By the time the Sentinel reaches New York, the cavern is completely flooded and Ned and Joe have been forced to don their breathing equipment, which gives them enough air for just two more hours.
-Gordon launches Thunderbird 4 and sets off downriver.
+Gordon launches Thunderbird 4 and sets off downriver, while Scott radios Ned and Joe, instructing them to start swimming upriver.
 Above ground, the subsidence has expanded and now threatens to bring down the nearby Fulmer Finance Building.
-Fearing that Ned and Joe will be killed, Scott radios the men and instructs them to start swimming upriver.
-Almost out of air, the men are finally met by Thunderbird 4, which evacuates them from the area just as the Fulmer Finance Building collapses, triggering an underwater shockwave.
+Fearing that Ned and Joe will be killed, Scott urges Gordon to find them.
+Almost out of air, both men are finally recovered by Thunderbird 4, just as the Fulmer Finance Building collapses, triggering an underwater shockwave that sweeps Thunderbird 4 back into the harbour.

-In the closing scene, Ned introduces his regular TV show in front of a live audience by publicly thanking International Rescue for saving his life, unaware that most of the organisation are sitting in the back row.
+Later, a wheelchair-bound Ned introduces his regular TV show in front of a live audience by publicly thanking International Rescue for saving his and Joe's lives, unaware that most of the organisation are sitting in the back row.